Kervin Arriaga

-Kervin Fabián Arriaga Villanueva (born 5 January 1998) is a Honduran professional footballer who plays as a defensive midfielder for La Liga club Levante and the Honduras national team.
+Kervin Fabián Arriaga Villanueva (born 5 January 1998) is a Honduran professional footballer who plays as a defensive midfielder for Super League Greece club AEK Athens and the Honduras national team.

 Club career

 Arriaga made his debut for Platense F.C. on 5 February 2017 in a 3–1 win over Juticalpa F.C. in the Clausura tournament.
 He scored his first goal the following 12 April against C.D.
 Real Sociedad in a 1–1 draw.

 On 23 July 2019, Arriaga signed with C.D.
 Marathón.
 He made his debut the following 17 August in the 1–0 victory against Lobos UPNFM.
 He scored his first goal on 28 September against F.C.
 Motagua in a 2–1 win.

 On 16 February 2022, Arriaga signed a two-year deal with Major League Soccer side Minnesota United.

 On 27 June 2024, Arriaga signed a three-year deal with Serbian Superliga side Partizan.
 On 9 January of the following year, he was loaned to Spanish side Real Zaragoza until the end of the season.

 On 2 July 2025, Arriaga signed a three-year contract with La Liga side Levante UD.
 He made his debut for the club the following 14 September, coming on as a substitute for Pablo Martínez in a 2–2 home draw with Real Betis.